jaspector

 Monday through Friday 9:00 a.m. to 4:00 p.m.

-Typical inspection sequence: Submit permit, obtain review and approval, then request project inspections as work proceeds.
+Typical sequence: Submit permit, obtain review and approval, then request project inspections as work proceeds.
 The city page confirms the department conducts building and setback inspections and issues certificates of occupancy.

-Do I need a building permit in Hudson, TX?
+01 Do I need a building permit in Hudson, TX?

 Hudson's "When is Permitting Required" sheet says a permit is required when building, remodeling, or enlarging a building and for other listed work.
 The city specifically lists additions, new single-family and duplex construction, remodels involving wall/window/door changes, decks and porches, electrical work including meter replacement, plumbing work, roof replacement, in-ground and above-ground pools, hot tubs and spas, demolition, signs, accessory buildings with foundations, and anchored carports.

-How much does a building permit cost in Hudson, TX?
+02 How much does a building permit cost in Hudson, TX?

+Building permit fees in Hudson, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is The demolition application shows a $100 application fee..
 Fees are calculated as: Not fully published in one place.
 Publicly posted fees include $75 per inspection, $75 per reinspection, $600 connection fee, and $350 impact fee within city limits..
 Plan check fee: No public plan review fee schedule found..

-How do I apply for a building permit in Hudson, TX?
+03 How do I apply for a building permit in Hudson, TX?

-1. Review the city's permit information and download the applicable form.
+To apply for a building permit in Hudson, TX, follow these steps: 1.
+Review the city's permit information and download the applicable form.
 2. Print and complete the building permit application form.
 3. Return the completed form to City Hall.
 4. Provide any project-specific supporting information requested by staff.
 5. Pay fees and then schedule inspections as the project moves forward.

-How long does it take to get a building permit in Hudson, TX?
+04 How long does it take to get a building permit in Hudson, TX?

-What work is exempt from building permits in Hudson, TX?
+05 What work is exempt from building permits in Hudson, TX?

-How do I schedule a building inspection in Hudson, TX?
+06 How do I schedule a building inspection in Hudson, TX?

-Inspections can be scheduled via: City permit staff / Building Permits and Inspections Department.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Hudson, TX via: City permit staff / Building Permits and Inspections Department.

-Other cities in Angelina County
+Other jurisdictions in Angelina County.

-View all Angelina County jurisdictions →
+All Angelina County jurisdictions →